meco-group/mit-impact-2024/README.md

 This website uses the jekyll theme [jekyll-nagymaros](https://github.com/piazzai/jekyll-nagymaros).

 The website is built by using Github actions.
-The specific action is configured [here](.github/workflows/jekyll.yml)
+The specific action is configured [here](.github/workflows/jekyll.yml).
+The action is only triggered form the `gh-pages` branch.

-# Build locally
+## Build locally

 > Following the instructions provided [here](https://github.com/BretFisher/jekyll-serve).